 Desktop apps we've shipped.

-D03✓Cross-platform developer CLI with auto-update and crash reporting
+D02✓Cross-platform developer CLI tool with self-managed auto-update

-D09✓Enterprise app with SSO integration and Group Policy configuration
+D05✓Enterprise app with SSO integration and Group Policy configuration

 Engagement shape